Geochemical-Modeling/PHREEQC_dataviz/README.md

 ## Single Job Visualization
 The [instruction](documents/20231113_Library_of_possible_graphs.pdf) and the accompanying data is under [documents](documents).

-**note**: the "time" column in the output is in second, it needs to be converted to year first.
+**note**: the "time" column in the output is in second, it needs to be converted to years or days.